usrtem/QuickResources/README.md

 These are not affiliate links; I receive nothing in return when a user clicks on them.

+**How to use**
+Download the HTML file and open it in your preferred browser.

 Enjoy and keep on learning, my friends!